We can each build anything. So why can't we build together?

 Markus Andrezak from überproduct put it even more directly: lots of AI is still about individual contributions — “my newly developed skill”, “my chief of staff”.
 But how does sharing of skills and context actually work across departments?
 He didn’t have a clean answer either.

 Jakub Mierzewski from Atlassian ran a lightning talk on exactly the question I’d opened with: agents and people teams — how do you collaborate, and what are the top challenges?
-Same room, different audience, same unsolved problem.
+Different audience, that question again.

 Tim Schikora from Aklamio went after the infrastructure layer: how do you handle context, skills, and project files across an organisation?
 Git isn’t accessible enough.
 GDrive isn’t structured enough for review.
 Does the answer require a custom Markdown editor that sits between the two?